-Coping is a voluntary mental health organisation that promotes the well-being of children of Catholic Priests and Religious as well as their parents worldwide.
+Coping is a voluntary, self help, mental health organisation that promotes the well-being of children of Catholic Priests and Religious (male & female) as well as their parents worldwide.
 It acts as an aid / resource for children of clergy, freely available, which is continually updated.
 Coping International aims to educate and promote awareness of the phenomenon of children of the ordained / clergy / priests worldwide.
 The correct term relating to children of clergy / religious, is “children of the ordained.”

-We work alongside the church encouraging openness toward people affected by this issue.
 Coping is not a registered charity and in this regard endorses no collections/financial contributions toward Coping or anyone collecting/raising funds on behalf of Coping International.
 No monies are ever received by Coping members.
-Coping International was founded by the son of a priest and is coordinated by an Irish Psychotherapist.

 “Please be assured of His Holiness’ appreciation for the Concerns and charitable sentiments that motivate your initiatives together with a remembrance in his prayers.”

 The Holy See have commented on the issue of children of priests, “concerning the children of priests, a father must fulfil his obligations […] and assume the natural responsibilities that came with fathering children.”